Azure/iotedge-lorawan-starterkit/Docs/upgrade.md

 <!-- markdownlint-disable MD040 -->
 ## Release 1.0.7

-> Note that this version switch IoT Edge to use version 1.2 of IoT Edge that include major changes on the edge.
-Please follow this [documentation](https://docs.microsoft.com/azure/iot-edge/how-to-update-iot-edge?view=iotedge-2020-11&tabs=linux) to upgrade IoT Edge to 1.2.
+> This release starts using Azure IoT Edge version 1.2 which includes major changes.
+Please follow this [documentation](https://docs.microsoft.com/azure/iot-edge/how-to-update-iot-edge?view=iotedge-2020-11&tabs=linux) to upgrade Azure IoT Edge to 1.2.

 To update from version 1.0.6, 1.0.5, 1.0.4 or 1.0.3 you can follow the below instructions.
 If you want to update manually from a version prior to 1.0.3, please refer to the instructions in the [Release 1.0.3](#Release-1.0.3) section below.